CloudCredo/mesos-boshrelease/README.md

 2. `cd bosh-jenkins-mesos`
 3. Run `bosh create release`
 4. Run `bosh upload release`
+5. Run `bosh deployment manifests/mesos-jenkins-boshlite.yml`
-5. Run `bosh deploy`.
+6. Run `bosh deploy`.
 This stage takes about 15 minutes running on a MacBook Pro running OSX Mavericks with 16gb RAM and an Intel core I7 2.7ghz.
 The majority of the time is taken up compiling Apache Mesos.

 ## Jenkins
 Once deployed Jenkins should be available at `http://10.244.1.2` and the Mesos console should be available at `http://10.244.1.2:5050/`.
 There should be a single registered Mesos slave visible under the `Slaves` tab.